Crate Training Your Dog Or Puppy

 Don’t let your dog out if its crying, it can only come out once quiet & calm

-Except for puppies still in the process of toilet training, on the first cry every hour take them out for a toilet break.
+Except for puppies still in the process of toilet training, on the first cry every half hour take them out for a toilet break.
 Any crying there after the toilet break, they should not be let out for.

 Set up short & frequent training sessions through out the day with luring your dog in for food